mikerenfro/spackmgr/README.md

 1. Clones the official Spack repository into a `git` folder, then runs `git archive` against a given release tag to create the Spack root for this version.
 2. Copies updated package recipies from a `package-fixes` subfolder for that release tag.
 3. If Slurm is installed, adds it as an external package.
-4. Optionally, does `spack` installations of every newer major release of `gcc`, and adds them to the `spack compiler` list.
+4. Optionally, does `spack` installations of every newer major release of `gcc`, adds them to the `spack compiler` list, and uses older compiler versions by default.
 5. Optionally, does `spack` installations of all specs listed in `specs.txt`.

 ### package-fixes